 Water Quality Assessment - The Environmental Protection Agency (EPA) carries out a triennial survey of the biological elements of water quality at over 3,300 monitoring stations on main river channels.
 These surveys derive a biological quality rating or 'Q value' of waters at each monitoring station.
 Recent studies carried out by the Central Fisheries Board (T. Champ, pers. comm.) correlating the presence or absence of individual fish species to water quality (Q values) indicate that there is a relationship between juvenile salmon distribution and water quality.
 A GIS database was developed to link river habitat with water quality data provided in the Environmental Protection Agency's (EPA) 'Biological River Monitoring Programme'.
 A custom GIS automated function determines the Q value for each river by a geographical cross-reference to the corresponding element in the water quality database.
-Water quality statistics are taken directly from McGinnity et al. (2003) and are included in Appendix VI (Supporting Information).
-These data have been updated where possible using data available from the Environmental Protection Agency in more recent years.
+Water quality statistics are taken directly from McGinnity et al. (2003).